Tas667/scalpel/README.md

 # scalpel
-Phyton script that helps you quickly understand the structure and contents of an unknown project.

 a Python script that helps you quickly understand the structure and contents of an unknown project.
 It generates a structured representation of the project's files and extracts relevant data from important files, providing a solid foundation for further analysis and exploration.